 Some energy savings projects are undertaken internally by in-house sustainability managers or facility managers.
 However, this often results in a long drawn out process and typically comprise smaller ad hoc projects, more often than not due to a lack of resources such as qualified personnel, expertise and focused time.

-To ensure results are maximised and financial risks brought to a minimum, you should consider outsourcing to a performance-based ESCO that has the developed resources and expertise to deliver a guaranteed energy savings solution – on time and on budget.
+To ensure results are maximised and financial risks brought to a minimum, you should consider outsourcing to a performance-based ESCO that has the developed resources and expertise to deliver a guaranteed energy savings solution – on time and budget.

 However, no two energy efficiency ESCOs are the same.

-Several well known ESCOs and energy savings firmsare not product independent, meaning they either own, manufacturer or exclusively on-sell products and equipment to their customers.
+Several well-known ESCOs and energy savings firms are not product independent, meaning they either own, manufacture or exclusively on-sell products and equipment to their customers.
 This fact leads to heavily biased energy advice and recommendations given they have vested interests in pushing their particular product line without giving much thought to the best ECM solution.
-What’s more, is that non-independent ESCOs often use ineferior quality ECM devices or equipment that are neither fit for purpose nor fail to meet ISO standards and the Australian standards equivalent.
+What’s more, is that non-independent ESCOs often use inferior quality ECM devices or equipment that are neither fit for purpose nor fail to meet ISO standards and the equivalent of the Australian standard.
 This is particularly prevalent in LED lighting projects where there are specific LUX levels required for various environments.

 On the other hand, Independent ESCOs – or product independent ESCOs – does not sell any products, rather they sell their professional services.
 Therefore, an independent ESCO has no vested interest in recommending a particular ECM product for no other reason than it is the best solution; it meets acceptable standards and achieves the desired efficiency outcomes.
 To learn more click on what criteria to look for when choosing an ESCO.